 - whether the treatment is licensed by the Medicines and Healthcare products Regulatory Agency (MHRA)

 - whether the treatment is approved by the National Institute for Health and Care Excellence (NICE)

 - whether the treatment is being offered as part of medical research listed within the international clinical trials database information from sources other than from the organisation offering you the treatment abroad.
 This could help you to verify what you're being told by whoever is offering the treatment.
 It may also provide you with questions you would want to ask the chosen treatment provider

 - Make sure you understand the possible complications and side effects that could arise from your treatment.

-- Ensure you are clear about how your aftercare will be co-ordinated.
+- Ensure you're clear about how your aftercare will be coordinated.

 Do the maths

 If your main reason for going abroad is to save money, make sure you've factored in fluctuating exchange rates, the possibility of extending your stay if necessary and the cost of possible return trips.